Ormsavatnet

-Ormsavatnet is a lake in the municipality of Bykle in Agder county, Norway.
+Ormsavatnet is a lake in Bykle Municipality in Agder county, Norway.
 The 3.11 km2 lake flows into the Vatndalsvatnet via a dam and canal.
-The lake is located in the Setesdalsheiene mountains near the lakes Store Urevatn, Holmevatnet, and Hartevatnet.
+The lake is located in the Setesdalsheiene mountains near the lakes Store Urevatn, Holmevatnet, and Hartevatn.
 The nearest village area is Hovden, about 14 km to the northeast.
 The mountain Kaldafjellet lies about 5 km to the west of the lake.